Textiles Ghana MD dismisses workers with Police escort

 The workers demonstrated against the MD of the company and demanded her sacking from the company last month over mismanagement.

-However, resuming work today the Manager walked in with police and changed the internal security of the company.
+However, resuming work today the Manager walkked in with police and changed the internal security of the company.

 “What is happening today is that the MD returned today with police officers, she has also changed the company’s security and also before one is allowed to enter the gate, they is a list which contains names of workers.